Roshan-o/churn-probabilty-predictor/README.md

 # Data Analysis Platform

-A clean and simple Flask web application for uploading CSV/Excel files and displaying AI-powered analysis results.
+A clean and simple Flask web application for uploading CSV files and displaying churn analysis results.

 ## Features